sister-jpl/sister-preprocess/README.md

 	f080709t01p00r15.tar.gz

 Preprocessing of AVCL data includes application of radiance gains to generate radiance data in the units of microwatts per centimeter squared per steradian (μW/cm<sup>2</sup>/sr).
 Preprocessing of AVCL also includes optional spatial resampling.
-Spatial resampling is performed by aggregationg and averaging pixels to the closest resolution to the target resolution.
-For example, for a target pixel size of 30m and source pixel size of 16m, pixels will be averaged in 2x2 blocks of pixels for an output resolution of 30m.
+Spatial resampling is performed by aggregating and averaging pixels followed by a nearest neighbor resampling to the target resolution.
 ![AVCL preprocess workflow](./figures/avcl_workflow.svg)

 ### AVIRIS Next Generation (AVNG)